Bhupesh-V/til/Miscellaneous/tech-writing-rulebook.md

 - Are people not aware of this _idea_?
 Is it buried down in the messy internet?
 - Is it hard to understand?
-- What are the future implications after I write this post
+- What are the future implications after I write this post?